-How to Become a Private Investigator in Nebraska Through Training and Certification
+Learn How to Become a Private Detective through Training and Certification in Nebraska

 Nebraska state flag at sunsetNebraska got some attention in recent years for all the wrong reasons!
 PIs will do just about anything to stay out of the media spotlight – it’s not good for business, after all, if everyone knows who they are how will they do justice to “private” investigations?
 But when high-profile criminal cases get cracked wide open with the help of private investigators, it makes its way to the news!